 Thanks to the late Matt Field and Michael Albright (editor and designer respectively), it’s also a stylish, elegant book that’s easy to read.

-Published by the family (at Patrick’s request), the price for sales in the USA and the Rest of the World inclusive of shipping / postage and packing is £75
+Published by the family (at Patrick’s request), the price for sales in the USA and the Rest of the World inclusive of shipping / postage and packing is £78.
+This includes tracking by the UK’s Royal Mail.

 Please make payment by Paypal.

 We will try to ship to you the next working day.
-To keep the cost of sending the book to you to a minimum, we post to USA by air mail (printed paper rate).
+We post to USA by air mail and track the book.
+The book is sent in a protective card board sleeve.

 We have included comments from some of our customers about the 1st Edition of Magic Page by Page.
 Please note that the 2nd edition is cheaper and not as heavy.
 Here’s what Simon Drake, star and creator of The Secret Cabaret and The House of Magic had to say about the new Magic Page by Page book by Patrick Page